Notice: Undefined variable: page in /home/vrxdg1855sn3/public_html/wp-content/themes/72tree/content.php on line 15

 • Identify signs of root damage to effectively care for trees.

-• Causes of tree root damage include construction activities, pest and disease infestations, and soil compaction. • Watering, soil aeration, and strengthening the root system promote healthy growth and help combat damaged tree roots.
+• Watering, soil aeration, and strengthening the root system promote healthy growth and help combat damaged tree roots.

 • Professional arborists can advise on caring for damaged roots and assessing tree stability.